-Even if a dishonour of cheque is a criminal offence, it is not required to prove the mens rea as any other criminal offence.
+Even if a dishonour of cheque is a criminal offence, then it is not required to prove the mens rea as any other criminal offence.

-Section 138 of the NI Act,1881 explains the essentials, exceptions, and punishment in the case of dishonour of cheque.
+Section 138 of the NI Act,1881, explains the essentials, exceptions, and punishment in the case of dishonour of cheque.

-ESSENTIAL OF SECTION 138 NI Act
+ESSENTIALs OF SECTION 138 NI Act

 - The cheque is returned unpaid due to insufficient funds, or it exceeds the amount to be paid from that account as per the agreement made with the bank.